rihal-om/rihal-codestacker/FE/README.md

 ### Have Questions?

 If you have any questions or need clarification, don't hesitate to open an issue in the same repository.
-We're here to help and will respond promptly to assist you in your journey.
+We're here to help and will respond promptly to assist you.

 Have Fun and Happy Coding! 🚀🔥